 Capital One VentureOne: Best for low-budget spenders

 Of course, not everyone’s up for paying a $95 fee.
-If you don’t have the funds to manage over $1,000 per month of spend on a credit card or you’re not certain you’ll travel frequently enough to redeem your rewards on a regular basis, the VentureOne card is a very good no-annual-fee alternative.
-The card’s 20,000-mile sign-up bonus is nothing to laugh at, and its rewards structure will still earn you a decent number of miles if you use the card for most of your purchases.
+If you don’t have the funds to manage more than $1,000 per month of spend on a credit card or you’re not certain you’ll travel frequently enough to redeem your rewards on a regular basis, the VentureOne Card is a very good no-annual-fee alternative.
+It’s 20,000-mile sign-up bonus is nothing to laugh at, either, and its rewards structure will still earn you a decent number of miles if you use the card for most of your purchases.